NFL GameDay 98: Reception

 Like its two predecessors, NFL GameDay 98 was met with critical acclaim.
 Reviewers universally applauded its pioneering use of polygonal players in a football game, and in particular, the fact that it manages to do so without noticeable slowdown.
 GameSpot, for example, remarked that "After two years of sprite-based 32-bit football games, many believed it wasn't possible to create a fully 3D PlayStation football game without making tremendous sacrifices in gameplay or aesthetics.
 NFL GameDay '98 is proof that the PlayStation is capable of accomplishing such feats."
 Next Generation stated that "While Madden is still trying to get old school done right in the 32-bit age, Sony has, for the third year in a row, successfully reinvented the wheel and made it spin."
 Some critics also noted that the use of polygons for the players enabled new moves that would not be possible with sprites.

 Reviews also widely praised the game's accessibility, player animations, and sound effects.
 However, some still concluded that it fell second to its chief competitor, Madden NFL 98.
 GameSpot found the selection of moves excessive and the A.I. more vulnerable to "money plays" than that of Madden NFL 98.
 Electronic Gaming Monthly's Kraig Kujawa likewise found it too susceptible to "money plays" to consider it as outstanding as Madden, though his co-reviewer Dean Hager held NFL GameDay 98 to be the better of the two games.
 GamePro, while giving it a 4.5 out of 5 in sound and a perfect 5.0 in every other category (graphics, control, and fun factor), found it to be less realistic than Madden, likening it to stepping outside during the Super Bowl to play street football.
 Next Generation, however, asserted that if Madden NFL 98 were to outsell NFL GameDay 98, "then there is a serious problem with the game-buying public."

 In 1997 Electronic Gaming Monthly named it the 31st best console video game of all time (while ranking Madden NFL 98 as 19th best), citing its revolutionary 3D graphics and solid gameplay, and named it a runner-up for "Sports Game of the Year" (behind International Superstar Soccer 64).

 The game was nominated for the "Best PlayStation Game" award at the CNET Gamecenter Awards for 1997, which went to Final Fantasy VII.
-It was also a finalist for the Academy of Interactive Arts & Sciences' 1997 "Sports Game of the Year" and "Outstanding Achievement in Software Engineering" awards, which went to International Superstar Soccer 64 and GoldenEye 007, respectively.
+It was also a finalist for the Academy of Interactive Arts & Sciences' "Console Sports Game of the Year" and "Outstanding Achievement in Software Engineering" at the 1st Annual Interactive Achievement Awards, which went to International Superstar Soccer 64 and GoldenEye 007, respectively.